It corresponds to drugs called selective serotonin reuptake inhibitors.

 Form: prolonged-release oral capsule.

 The typical dose is 100 mg per day, taken before bedtime.

 Your doctor can increase your dose each week by 50 mg if necessary.

 Fluvoxamine has not been confirmed to be safe and effective for use in people under 18 years of age.

-So the drug stays in the body longer and this increases the risk of side effects, especially low sodium levels.
+So the drug stays in the body longer, which increases the risk of side effects and deficient sodium levels.